MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 > Disabling policies that enforce security on your users, even temporarily, will reduce your security posture while the contingency plan is in place.

 * Configure a set of fallback policies if a disruption in one credential type or one access control mechanism impacts access to your apps.
 Configure a policy in report-only state that requires Domain Join as a control, as a backup for an active policy that requires a third-party MFA provider.
-* Reduce the risk of bad actors guessing passwords, when MFA is not required, by following the practices in the [password guidance](https://aka.ms/passwordguidance) white paper.
+* Reduce the risk of bad actors guessing passwords, when MFA isn't required, by following the practices in the [password guidance](https://aka.ms/passwordguidance) white paper.
 * Deploy [Microsoft Entra Self-Service Password Reset (SSPR)](./tutorial-enable-sspr.md) and [Microsoft Entra Password Protection](./howto-password-ban-bad-on-premises-deploy.md) to make sure users don’t use common password and terms you choose to ban.
-* Use policies that restrict the access within the apps if a certain authentication level is not attained instead of simply falling back to full access.
+* Use policies that restrict the access within the apps if a certain authentication level isn't attained instead of simply falling back to full access.
 For example:
   * Configure a backup policy that sends the restricted session claim to Exchange and SharePoint.
   * If your organization uses Microsoft Defender for Cloud Apps, consider falling back to a policy that engages Defender for Cloud Apps and then allow read-only access but not uploads.
-* Name your policies to make sure it is easy to find them during a disruption.
+* Name your policies to make sure it's easy to find them during a disruption.
 Include the following elements in the policy name:
   * A *label number* for the policy.
   * Text to show, this policy is for emergencies only.
 For example: **ENABLE IN EMERGENCY**
   * The *disruption* it applies to.
 For example: **During MFA Disruption**